 The Courage of Kavik: The Wolf Dog

-The Courage of Kavik: The Wolf Dog is an adorable made-for-TV film about Kavik, a champion sled dog.
+Last but not least on this collection of the 5 best dog sledding movies ever made is The Courage of Kavik: The Wolf Dog.
+This adorable, made-for-TV film about Kavik, a champion sled dog.
 After winning a big race in Alaska, he is sold to bad-guy businessman George Hunter.

 When Kavik’s plane crashes in the snowy wilderness, he is left alone to survive.
 Luckily, a curious young boy named Andy Evans finds him and brings him home.